Mississippi State University: Mitchell Memorial Library

 Among the library's premier collections is that of internationally known author John Grisham, an MSU alumnus who donated his papers to the university in 1989.
 Grisham's collection, now consisting of over 42 cubic feet, has also attracted national attention to the library.
 Materials from the Grisham papers are on display in Mitchell Memorial Library's John Grisham Room (3rd floor), which opened in May 1998.
 The libraries also receive his published works, including foreign-language translations.

 In 2000, the Charles H. Templeton Collection, which includes over 200 nineteenth- and twentieth-century music instruments, 22,000 pieces of sheet music, and 13,000 records, was transferred to the Libraries.
-According to world-renowned author and musicologist David A. Jasen, the Templeton Collection contains the most complete collection of Victor Talking Machines from their debut in 1897 to 1930.
-This Collection, valued at over $495,000 in 1989, serves as one of the libraries' premier collections.
+According to author and musicologist David A. Jasen, the Templeton Collection contains the most complete collection of Victor Talking Machines from their debut in 1897 to 1930.
+This collection was valued at over $495,000 in 1989.
 Items from the collection are on display at the Templeton Music Museum on the 4th floor of Mitchell Memorial Library.
 In 2001, a digitization project was established to digitize and provide access to the entire sheet music collection.
-To date, the project has digitized, archived and cataloged over 6,000 pieces of music.
+The project has digitized, archived, and cataloged over 6,000 pieces of music.

 The library hosts the Charles Templeton Ragtime Jazz Festival, an annual event including lectures and live performance of historic and contemporary ragtime.
 The festival debuted in March 2007, the first of its kind in Mississippi.
-The multi-day event features seminars, tours of the Templeton Music Museum, and concerts by some of the world's most renowned ragtime and jazz musicians.
+The multi-day event features seminars, tours of the Templeton Music Museum, and concerts by ragtime and jazz musicians.

 The Junction

-Formerly the poorly-conceived convergence of five often-congested roadways and, earlier, a rail line, this student-inspired concept got its name from the term "Malfunction Junction," the informal name of the crossroads prior to the vacation and rerouting of some of the roadways.
+Formerly the poorly-conceived convergence of five often-congested roadways and, earlier, a rail line, this student-inspired concept got its name from the term "Malfunction Junction", the informal name of the crossroads prior to the vacation and rerouting of some of the roadways.
 This resulted in improved traffic flow and ample new green space for leisure activities and events, including football tailgating.

 Anchored by Davis Wade Stadium, Barnes & Noble Bookstore and the University Welcome Center, the Junction is the focal point of a pedestrian-friendly central campus and a significant gathering place for students, alumni and visitors.
 It is linked by paved walkways and green space to the university's other manicured "lawn", the historic Drill Field.